Sustainability at ARO

 Leadership in Sustainable Design

-Most of ARO’s recent and current projects target LEED and/or WELL Building Standard certification, including the mass timber Milgard Hall and the Education and Welcome Center at The Green-Wood Cemetery, both targeting LEED-Gold certification.
-We have also implemented innovative approaches to improve energy efficiency, such as an ultra-low energy and low-cost housing prototype certified Passive House in Syracuse, NY, and the current design of a new primary and high school building in Downtown Brooklyn, which will be the first certified Passive House NYC public school.
+We have worked within sustainability targets like Passive House and WELL, and most of ARO’s recent and current projects target LEED, including a new Education and Welcome Center at The Green-Wood Cemetery and a new building for Rice University’s School of Business, both targeting LEED-Gold certification.
+We have also implemented innovative approaches to improve energy efficiency, such as an ultra-low energy and low-cost housing prototype certified Passive House in Syracuse, NY, and a new primary and high school building in Downtown Brooklyn, the first NYC public school designed to Passive House standards.